source-cooperative/viewers.source.coop/README.md

 The goal for this project is to enable large datasets to be explored through a browser.
 By focusing on supporting cloud-native data formats we can enable the exploration of these datasets without having to download the entire dataset.

+## Demo

+Viewers can be explored and interacted with at [https://viewers.source.coop](https://viewers.source.coop).
+These viewers currently support any file served through HTTP.

+## Current Viewers

+- Markdown
+- Text File
+- PMTiles
+- GeoJSON

 ## Creating or Improving a Viewer

 For more information on how to contribute to this project, see the [contribution guide](CONTRIBUTING.md).